Rosina Mantovani Gutti: Life

-Gutti was born in Rome.
+Gutti was born in Rome, then part of the Papal States.
 Her work The Peacemaker was included in the book Women Painters of the World.
 This became a popular print and was the primary illustration on an Australian poster for WWI war bonds.
 The image was also used on a Canadian WWI poster "For Your Children Buy War Savings Certificates and they will live to thank you".
 A sketch of this group titled "Three infants" is in the collection of the British National Trust.

 She is known for portraits of children, but she also made a portrait of the actress Eleonora Duse.
 Gutti died in Rome in 1943.
 Her published work was in copyright until 2013.